kmenzli/sphinx-poc/docs/Chat.rst

 -  People avatars are sorted by presence, then alphabetic order.
 The order used for presence is : Available, Away, Do not disturb, Offline

--  Offline users are not displayed by default.
-To display them, you need to click on |image38|.
+-  All users are displayed by default.
+To display only online users, you need to filter them |image38|.

 .. _SendingIM: